Abdullahabdazeez/Abdullahabdazeez/README.md

 ## Profile

-I am an Urban and Regional Planner interested in how geospatial analysis can support better decisions about cities, infrastructure, environmental change and access to services.
-My work spans urban growth modelling, land-use change, flood risk, transport and healthcare accessibility, drought monitoring, land suitability, conflict and displacement, coastal vulnerability and urban green infrastructure.
-Across these projects, I combine GIS, remote sensing, spatial modelling, network analysis and machine learning with one consistent goal: turning spatial evidence into clear, useful planning insight.
+I am an Urban and Regional Planner developing a research and professional focus at the intersection of geospatial science, environmental change and sustainable planning.
+I use GIS, Earth observation, spatial modelling and data-driven methods to understand how cities and environments are changing, where people and places are most vulnerable, and how spatial evidence can support better decisions.

 ## Geospatial case studies